telerik/reporting-docs/styling/styling-reports/styling-report-items.md

 		<tr>
 			<td>BorderWidth</td>
 			<td>The border width of the item can be set by using the properties Default, Left, Right, Top, and Bottom.
-				The Default property is used to set all borders widths at once, however, the more specific rules will override the Default setting.
+				The Default property is used to set all border widths at once, however, the more specific rules will override the Default setting.
 				For example, if you set the Default and then you set only the Top, then the Default will be applied to Bottom, Left, and Right only.
 				<i>All borders are 1pt wide by default.</i>
 			</td>